What to Do When Your Credit Card Is Lost or Stolen

 Preventing Future Loss

-There are a few things you can do to protect your credit card from being lost or stolen in the future:
+You can take some steps to protect your credit card from being lost or stolen in the future:

 - Know where your credit cards are at all times.
 Carry the credit cards that you’ll need and leave the others at home in a secure place.
 Check periodically to make sure you still have all your credit cards.